 Problem 1: Adversarial Reviewers ("Peer-Review Bullies")

 The reality of peer-review is that one single author from prior work can quite reliably kill a top-tier work across multiple submissions, especially if there are not too many suitable reviewers on the topic.
 This unjustified trust in a single person on top of all the reviewing noise (see further down) makes high quality research ("slow science") unsustainable and explains why many authors opt for quantity instead.

-Some common causes for adversarial reviewing:
+There are many possible causes for adversarial reviewing:

-Corruption: submission competes with reviewer's research
+Corruption: submission competes with research of reviewer (or their allies)